zhongwew/zwwC/README.md

 # zwwC
-This project includes a simple compiler.
+This project constructs a simple compiler.

 ## Update Schedule
 * Week 3